maxmelnick/max-README/README.md

 - Challenge ideas respectfully through healthy debate
 - Provide candid feedback if I fall short

-### Drive Your Growth
-- Own your development and career progression
-- Actively pursue learning and growth opportunities
-- Clearly articulate your goals and priorities

 ## Your development / feedback protocol

 * Your career is yours.
 You know best how you’d like to grow and in what areas.
 I can provide feedback and an outside perspective.